 Thailand Property Lawyer

-As a lawyer with a great deal of experience in the field, he is able to expertly guide clients through the often difficult and opaque landscape of Thai property law and is a well known figure at the various land offices, ministerial departments and other government offices he regularly attends during the course of his work.
-Khun Sirichot is highly knowledgeable in the mechanisms and practices of land transfer and ownership in Thailand, and skilful in the art of drafting a wide range of legal documents critical to this area of practice, including Sale and Purchase Agreements, Loan Agreements, Mortgage Agreements, Lease Agreements and Thai Wills.
+As a person with a great deal of experience in the field, he is able to expertly guide clients through the often difficult and opaque landscape of Thai property law and is a well-known figure at the various land offices, ministerial departments, and other government offices he regularly attends during the course of his work.
+Khun Panuwat is highly knowledgeable in the mechanisms and practices of land transfer and ownership in Thailand and skillful in the art of drafting a wide range of legal documents critical to this area of practice, including Sale and Purchase Agreements, Loan Agreements, Mortgage Agreements, Lease Agreements, and Thai Wills.

-Below are some of the questions frequently asked by foreigners who are looking to acquire land, houses, villas or condominium units.
-Khun Sirichot discusses some of the various options available to foreigners who are interested in buying real property in Thailand.
+Below are some of the questions frequently asked by foreigners who are looking to acquire land, houses, villas, or condominium units.
+Khun Panuwat discusses some of the various options available to foreigners who are interested in buying real property in Thailand.

-What are the restrictions on owning a land in Thailand?
+What are the restrictions on owning land in Thailand?

-A foreigner or a foreign juristic entity such as a company, foundation or an association of which the majority of shares are held by non-Thai persons is prohibited by Thai law to be an owner of land in Thailand.
+A foreigner or a foreign juristic entity such as a company, foundation, or association of which the majority of shares are held by non-Thai persons is prohibited by Thai law to be an owner of land in Thailand.

 What are the restrictions on buying a house or other construction on land?

-According to the Thai Land Code, any foreign national, be it a company or individual, may own a house or construction built on land that belongs to a Thai national or on the land s/he leases from a Thai national.
+According to the Thai Land Code any foreign national, be it a company or individual, may own a house or construction built on land that belongs to a Thai national or on the land s/he leases from a Thai national.
 In practice, this is not always the case.
 In my experience, a significant number of authorities, e.g. land offices and Or Bor Tor or District Offices, refuse to allow a foreigner, either an individual or a company, to hold the ownership of the house in their jurisdiction, especially a foreign company.
-In this event, the claim is generally that this is a way to circumvent the law regarding foreign ownership on the land.
+In this event, the claim is generally that this is a way to circumvent the law regarding foreign ownership of the land.
+However, when foreign individuals wish to purchase only the structure, with our assistance we have no record of being rejected on this matter before.

 What are the ways for a foreigner to own land in Thailand?

-- Set Up a Thai company to buy the property and register the ownership of land
+1. Set up a Thai company to buy the property and register the ownership of the land

-One option for a foreigner to own land and/or house(s) is setting up a setting up a Thai Limited Company.
-A foreigner can purchase a piece of land which will be owned by the Thai Limited Company, provided the majority of the company shares are Thai-owned.
+One option for a foreigner to own land and/or house(s) is setting up a Thai Limited Company.
+A foreigner can purchase a piece of land that will be owned by the Thai Limited Company, provided the majority of the company shares are Thai-owned.
 To be considered as a Thai national company and own land, the company needs to have at least 51% of its total shares held by Thai nationals and a greater number of Thai shareholders than foreign national shareholders.

-- By virtue of the Act on Industrial Estate Authority of Thailand
+4. By virtue of the Act of Industrial Estate Authority of Thailand

-A foreign juristic entity may have special privileges and exemptions for land ownership granted for the duration of their business in Thailand under Section 65 of the Petroleum Act if it receives concessions for oil and/or gas operation throughout the time of the concession period.
+A foreign juristic entity may have special privileges and exemptions for land ownership granted for the duration of its business in Thailand under Section 65 of the Petroleum Act if it receives concessions for oil and/or gas operations throughout the time of the concession period.

 For leasehold, what is the maximum length of time under Thai law?